On this page

 If you are involved in a disagreement, you may approach a Disputes Committee.
 All heat suppliers must be registered with such a Disputes Committee.

-- conclude an agreement with your clients
+- enter an agreement with your clients

 - comply with the maximum ACM rates